jezzsantos/automate/docs/authoring.md

 - The `--aschildof "{<ANEXPRESSION>}"` is only optional if you are deleting the command from the root element. `<ANEXPRESSION>` is an [Expression](reference.md#pattern-expressions) to an existing element/collection in the pattern.

+!!! tip
-> Deleting a command that is referenced by a launch point (anywhere in the pattern) will remove that command identifier from the launch point configuration.
+    Deleting a command that is referenced by a launch point (anywhere in the pattern) will remove that command identifier from the launch point configuration.

 ### Add launch points

 **Concept**: A "Launch Point" is the mechanism by which one or more command(s) are executed, and the pattern is applied to a codebase.
 Every command is contextualized to the element/collection upon which they are defined, but launch points can execute multiple commands from anywhere in the pattern (in an order).

+!!! info
-> Launch points are triggered manually by the user of the toolkit, but in future, launch points can be triggered by user-based events and other environmental triggers.
+    Launch points are triggered manually by the user of the toolkit, but in future, launch points can be triggered by user-based events and other environmental triggers.

 To add a new launch point to any element/collection in the pattern: `automate edit add-command-launchpoint "<COMMANDIDENTIFIERS>" --aschildof "{<ANEXPRESSION>}"`